RemmySpicy/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 		- run the command above before running the script as stated in NB
 		- you will need to execute the code below to test the script ./2-bring_me_home

+	3-listfiles
+		- this script list the files and directories in a long format
+		- run the command above before runing the script as stated in NB
+		- you will need to execute the code below to test the script ./3-listfiles